-In 2016 we helped a total of 387 animals.
+We helped a total of 387 animals in 2016.
 354 equines, 5 goats, 19 fowl, 5 cats and 4 dogs.
 That is a lot of animals that needed our help, and we couldn’t have helped them without you.
 We had 139 adoptions.
 We are so happy that so many animals found their forever homes in 2016.

 In 2015 we rescued 447 animals.
 They were 342 Horses, 24 Donkeys, 20 Ponies/Minis, 7 Mules, 6 Goats, 1 Sheep, 3 Llamas, 23 Chickens, 2 peacocks, 10 Cats, 5 dogs and 4 Rabbits.
 We had 119 horses surrendered into our Last Act of Kindness program, and of those 27 were able to be rehabilitated and adopted into loving homes.
 151 horses were rescued from auction, 55 of those horses were rescued because they needed humane euthanasia and were given the Last Act of Kindness and 96 of the auction rescue horses were adopted.
 Our Euthanasia rate was 20% including the animals rescued specifically for the Last Act of Kindness.